poetry¶

 Starting a new project with poetry is really easy.
 If you want to start completely from scratch

-will create some handy files and directory structures for you (e.g. a README, a src directory etc)
+poetry newwill create some handy files and directory structures for you (e.g. a README, a src directory etc)

 If you have an existing structure, you can use

-file.
+poetry initBoth these commands will give you a pyproject.toml and a poetry.lock file.
+If anything, you will only ever interact with the pyproject.toml file.
 These files are tracking the specific dependencies of your project, and ensuring they all match and don't collide with each other.

 2. Adding a new dependency¶

-If you have a dependency in your project, e.g. numpy
+If you have a dependency in your project, e.g. numpy, you can add this dependency using

 You can specify particular versions when adding, you can also specify github urls to install tools.